simeononsecurity/simeononsecurity.ch/content/articles/safeguarding-controlled-unclassified-information/index.en.md

 In today's digital age, the protection of PII has become increasingly important.
 Cybercriminals are constantly seeking to exploit vulnerabilities in systems to gain access to PII for malicious purposes.
 Organizations must implement robust security measures, such as encryption, access controls, and regular security audits, to ensure the confidentiality and integrity of PII.

-Furthermore, with the rise of social media and online platforms, individuals must also be cautious about sharing their PII.
-It is crucial to be mindful of the information shared online and to only provide sensitive personal details when necessary and to trusted sources.
+Also, with the rise of social media and online platforms, individuals must also be cautious about sharing their PII.
+You need to be mindful of the information shared online and to only provide sensitive personal details when necessary and to trusted sources.

 ### Law Enforcement Sensitive Information